$ KaraMind_AI/ML RESEARCH LAB

 Installation

-# macOS with Homebrew
+# macOS with Homebrew (stable, ~1 week behind, no auto-update)

-brew install claude-code
+brew install --cask claude-code

-# Windows with WinGet
+# Windows WinGet (no auto-update)

 winget install Anthropic.ClaudeCode